daedalusproject/Daedalus-Project-Docs/content/services/_index.md

 +++
 title="Services"
-weight = 200
+weight = 300
 +++

-In the previous section we talked about orchestrating servers, managing configurations, maintaining an information system and so on.
+In the [previous section](/purpose) we talked about orchestrating servers, managing configurations, maintaining an information system and so on.
 This seems to end into a huge project that will became Legacy before first demo.
 Daedalus Project is not a giant monolitic app, it splits into many services.

 In this section the concept of **Maze** is referenced for the first time, this concept will be introduced in the [next section](/architecture).